 Senior Construction Loan Product Terms Selection Criteria Max.
 Score Project Score A. Purpose & Form of Assistance 1.
-Purpose & Form of Assistance Provide construction-phase financing for New-Construction and Substantial Rehabilitation projects.
-N/A B. Eligibility 24 1.
-Projects New construction and Substantial Rehabilitation projects; Project must have a committed permanent takeout from a non-LACAHSA source ; May finance LIHTC and non-LIHTC; Preference for new construction Threshold Requirements Is this a new-construction or major acquisition/rehabilitation project without LACAHSA Senior Permanent Loan financing, with or without LIHTC financing?
+Purpose & Form of Assistance Provide construction-phase financing for New-Construction and Substantial Rehabilitation projects B. Eligibility 24 1.
+Projects New Construction and Substantial Rehabilitation Projects; Project must have a committed permanent takeout from a non-LACAHSA source ; May finance LIHTC and non-LIHTC; Preference for new construction Threshold Requirements Is this a new-construction or major Acquisition/Rehabilitation Project without LACAHSA Senior Permanent Loan financing, with or without LIHTC financing?
 If YES, proceed If NO, disqualified Does the project have a committed permanent takeout from a non-LACAHSA source?
-If YES, proceed If NO, disqualified Point Scoring Add 7 points for new-construction projects.
+If YES, proceed If NO, disqualified Point Scoring Add 7 points for New-Construction Projects.
 7 2.
 Owners Eligible Nonprofits, Private Entities; Preference for projects 100% owned by Eligible Nonprofits Threshold Requirements Is the project owned by either an Eligible Nonprofit or a Private Entity?
 If YES, proceed If NO, disqualified Point Scoring Add 7 points for projects 100% owned by one or more Eligible Nonprofits (501(c)(3) tax-exempt bond eligible).
 7 3.
-Readiness to Proceed Projects must demonstrate readiness to close on construction and permanent financing (as evidenced by meeting all threshold requirements in LACAHSA's Threshold Requirements Is the project ready to proceed within the required timeframe based on the following?
-10
+Readiness to Proceed Projects must demonstrate readiness to close on construction and permanent financing (as evidenced by meeting all threshold requirements in LACAHSA's Threshold Requirements Is the project ready to proceed within the required timeframe based on the following? (i) Complete pro forma financial model; 10